-- 4. The Commission agrees that harvest strategies are considered to represent a best-practice approach to fisheries management decision making.
-Harvest strategies are proactive and provide a consistent framework for taking the available information about a stock or fishery and applying an evidence and risk-based approach to setting harvest levels.
-They provide a more certain operating environment where management decisions around-relating to the fishery or species are more consistent, predictable and transparent. - 5.
-Harvest strategies for specific fisheries-developed in accordance with this CMM shall set out the management actions necessary to achieve defined biological, economic and/or social objectives in the fishery.
-Each harvest strategy shall contain a tailored process for monitoring and conducting assessments of the biological, economic and social conditions of the fishery and pre-defined rules that control the intensity of fishing activity according to the assessed conditions of the fishery. - In developing individual harvest strategies for fisheries within the Western and Central Pacific Ocean, the Commission shall have regard to the following-principles set out in the Convention, including Articles 5 and 6.÷ - a.
-Fisheries shall be managed to meet the Convention's objective - b.
-Fisheries are more efficient, profitable, stable and sustainable at larger stock sizes, and - c.
-Future productivity is at greater risk when stocks are reduced to a level where the recruitment of young fish relative to the portion of the stock subject to fishing declines precipitously (referred to as 'recruitment failure').
+- 4. Harvest strategies are considered to represent a best-practice approach to fisheries management decision making.
+Harvest strategies are proactive, adaptive and provide a framework for taking the best available information about a stock or fishery and applying an evidence and risk-based approach to setting harvest levels.
+They provide a more certain operating environment where management decisions relating to the fishery or stocks are more consistent, predictable and transparent. - 5.
+Harvest strategies developed in accordance with this CMM shall set out the management actions necessary to achieve defined and agreed biological, ecological, economic and/or social objectives in the fisheries.
+Each harvest strategy shall contain a tailored process for conducting assessments of the biological, economic and social conditions of the fisheries and pre-defined rules that manage the fishery or stock in order to attain the objectives. - 6.
+In developing individual harvest strategies for fisheries or stocks within the Western and Central Pacific Ocean, the Commission shall have regard to the principles set out in the Convention, in particular Articles 5 and 6.